 As a result of those renegotiations, and with the federal government approving the compacts in September 2021, online casinos appear on their way as the next iteration of tribal gaming in Connecticut.

-Play casino games and bet on sports in CT
+Play casino games online in CT

 Connecticut online casino progress